 Sarah Ferguson arrived at Westminster Abbey 1130 BST arriving from Clarence House in the Glass Coach with her father, Ronald Ferguson.

-The Coach is used for State occasions, but it is most recognised from its use at Royal Weddings.
+The Coach is used for State occasions, but it is most recognised for its use at Royal Weddings.
 In 1947, it was used to carry Princess Elizabeth and The Duke of Edinburgh from their wedding at Westminster Abbey.
-In 1981, the Coach carried the Lady Diana Spencer to her wedding to Prince Charles.
-Recently, The Queen and Duke of Edinburgh rode in the Coach to and from Horse Guards Parade for Trooping the Colour in 2012.
+In 1981, the Coach carried the then Lady Diana Spencer to her wedding to Prince Charles.

-Prince Andrew wore the ceremonial dress of a naval lieutenant, his soon to be wife wore an ivory-silk wedding grown designed by Lindka Cierach.
+Prince Andrew wore the ceremonial dress of a naval lieutenant, his soon to be wife wore an ivory silk wedding gown designed by Lindka Cierach.

 On his wedding day, Her Majesty conferred Prince Andrew with the titles, The Duke of York, Earl of Inverness and Baron Killyleagh.
 The first two titles were formerly held by his great-grandfather King George V and grandfather King George VI.
 Upon marriage, Sarah became Her Royal Highness The Duchess of York, Countess of Inverness and Baroness of Killyleagh.

-Joining the families of the bride and groom, guests included numerous foreign royals, First Lady Nancy Reagan and Elton John.
+Joining the families of the bride and groom, were guests that included numerous foreign royals, First Lady Nancy Reagan and Elton John.

-It is estimated close to 100,000 people gathered in front of Buckingham Palace to witness the newlyweds kiss on balcony.
+It is estimated close to 100,000 people gathered at the gates of Buckingham Palace to witness the newlyweds kiss on the balcony.